-Cam and his wife, Cody, have a son named Nolan (3) and a daughter, Nyla, who was born 1/8/13… They have a dog named Rex… The Wards spend their offseason in Alberta, at their home in Sylvan Lake… Cam is involved with Special Olympics in Alberta and in North Carolina… He has his own program, called “Cam’s Champs,” through which he hosts special needs athletes in a suite at home games… He’s also involved with the Garth Brooks Teammates For Kids Foundation… Cam’s first team was the Saskatoon Flyers, and the player he emulated growing up was Martin Brodeur… His favorite vacation spot is Santorini, Greece, and the most-played artist on his iPod is Linkin Park… His most prized possessions are his family and his Stanley Cup ring… His favorite television show is Big Brother, his favorite movie is Gladiator and his favorite food is sushi… Cam enjoys boating in the offseason… His favorite teams outside of hockey are the New Orleans Saints, the New York Yankees and the Saskatchewan Roughriders… His favorite athlete outside of hockey is Bubba Watson… The person from history he would most like to meet is Jesus Christ, and the current celebrity he would most like to meet is Will Ferrell… His favorite former teammate is Andrew Ladd… His favorite holiday is Christmas, his favorite hockey team growing up was Edmonton and his favorite magazine is ESPN The Magazine… Cam has worn number 30 since junior hockey and his most memorable win was Game 7 of the 2006 Stanley Cup Final… His favorite place to visit in the Triangle is Cafe Tiramisu… His favorite road city is Vancouver, and his favorite road arena is the Bell Centre in Montreal.
+Cam and his wife, Cody, have a son named Nolan and a daughter named Nyla… They have a dog named Rex… The Wards spend their offseason in Alberta, at their home in Sylvan Lake… Cam is involved with Special Olympics in Alberta and in North Carolina… He has his own program, called “Cam’s Champs,” through which he hosts special needs athletes in a suite at home games throughout the season… He’s also involved with the Garth Brooks Teammates For Kids Foundation… Cam’s first team was the Saskatoon Flyers, and the player he emulated growing up was Martin Brodeur… His favorite vacation spot is Turks and Caicos, and the most-played artist on his iPod is Hozier… His most prized possessions are his family and his Stanley Cup ring… His favorite television show is Modern Family, his favorite movie is Gladiator and his favorite food is sushi… Cam enjoys boating in the offseason… His favorite teams outside of hockey are the New Orleans Saints, the New York Yankees and the Saskatchewan Roughriders… His favorite athlete outside of hockey is Drew Brees… The person from history he would most like to meet is Jesus Christ, and the current celebrity he would most like to meet is Will Ferrell… His favorite former teammate is Andrew Ladd… His favorite holiday is Christmas, his favorite hockey team growing up was Edmonton and his favorite magazine is ESPN The Magazine… Cam has worn number 30 since junior hockey and his most memorable win was Game 7 of the 2006 Stanley Cup Final… His favorite place to visit in the Triangle is Cafe Tiramisu… His favorite road city is Vancouver, and his favorite road arena is the Bell Centre in Montreal.

-IIs in his ninth NHL season with Carolina… Signed a six-year contract extension with the Hurricanes on Sept.
-30, 2009, which began with the 2010-11 season and goes through the 2015-16 season… Holds franchise career goaltending records in games played, minutes, wins and shutouts… Represented Canada at the 2007 II HF World Championship in Russia, leading his country to the gold medal, and the 2008 II HF World Championship in Canada, earning silver… Also participated in the 2012 II HF World Championship in Sweden/Finland… Was Carolina’s first-round pick (25th overall) in the 2002 NHL Entry Draft.
+Is in his 11th NHL season with Carolina… Signed a six-year contract extension with the Hurricanes on 1/30/09, which goes through the 2015-16 season… Holds franchise career goaltending records in games played, minutes, wins and shutouts… Represented Canada at the 2007 IIHF World Championship in Russia, leading his country to the gold medal, and the 2008 IIHF World Championship in Canada, earning silver… Also participated in the 2012 IIHF World Championship in Sweden/Finland… Was Carolina’s first-round pick (25th overall) in the 2002 NHL Entry Draft.

 2001-02: Posted the top goals-against average in the Western Hockey League (WHL) at 2.27 and won the Del Wilson Trophy as the WHL’s top goaltender… Was 30-11-4 with one shutout and a .911 save percentage during his rookie season of junior hockey for Red Deer… Was named Red Deer’s rookie of the year and selected to the WHL’s Eastern Conference First All-Star Team after leading the Rebels to the top record in the WHL during the regular-season… Was 14-9 with a 2.12 goals-against average and a .911 save percentage during Red Deer’s run to the WHL Finals.